slawekradzyminski/vistularestassured/README.md

 http://127.0.0.1:9999/swagger-ui.html

+4. Application can be stopped by closing terminal or pressing CTRL + C

 # Project setup guide

 1. Open IntelliJ and select File -> New -> Project from Version Control -> Git